Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

   patch 'password/reset/edit', to: 'password_resets#update'
 end
 ```

-We are matching our routes to the above controller and actions
+We are matching our [routes](https://guides.rubyonrails.org/routing.html) to the above controller and actions.
-More on routes please visit [rails_routes](https://guides.rubyonrails.org/routing.html)

-### Add Controllers
+### Adding Controllers

 Routers determine which controller to use for the request, controllers will then receive the request and save or fetch data from our models.

 - Let's start with our `registrations` controller.
-Create `app/controllers/registrations_controller.rb` with the following contents
+In `app/controllers/registrations_controller.rb` we add the following:

 ```rb
 class RegistrationsController < ApplicationController def new